Fall 2015 Enrollment

 65% of students living on campus.

 Lewis & Clark’s campus in Portland, Oregon, is situated perfectly in a residential area six miles from downtown.
-Widely known as a city of opportunity and innovation, Portland hosts Fortune 500 companies and a thriving start-up culture—along with countless cultural options.
+Widely known as a city of opportunity and innovation, Portland hosts Fortune 500 companies and a thriving startup community within a vibrant cultural landscape.
 And just an hour or two beyond the city lie coasts, mountains, and deserts that are fertile ground for scientific and recreational adventurers.
-Even before your first day on campus, Lewis & Clark offers resources to help you connect with the possibilities Portland and the Pacific Northwest have to offer.
+Even before students’ first day on campus, Lewis & Clark offers resources to help them connect with the possibilities that Portland and the Pacific Northwest have to offer.

 |Black or African American||2%|